EMA

 The award consists of a certificate, a medal, a monetary award of €3,000, an invitation to the next JEMS to attend the award ceremony and present a plenary talk, and a travel allowance of €500 for that purpose.
 The awardee will be selected by a committee composed of the members of the EMA General Council.
 Nominations may be made by anyone interested in the field of magnetism.
 Nominations for female candidates are encouraged.

 • 2020: Wolfgang Wernsdorfer, for advancing the field of single molecule magnets, magnetization tunnelling and molecular spintronics.
-[See news and his presentation]
+[See the news and his presentation]

 Nominations and evaluation